|Hall & Oates at the Rock & Roll Hall Of Fame induction.

 I’m thrilled Daryl Hall and John Oates are finally in the Rock & Roll Hall Of Fame.
 This article is about why this record-breaking duo had to fight long and hard for their credibility, a fight they have ultimately won in spectacular style.

-The pop song really is a magic thing: the mystery of why certain melodies are more appealing than others.
-While some songwriters may sustain a career off the back of just a couple of strong melodies, Daryl Hall and John Oates created dozens over the course of more than 40 years.
+The pop song really is a magic thing; the mystery of why certain melodies are more appealing than others, why simplicity is sometimes best but so often not, and the coupling of words to music.
+And while some pop songwriters may sustain a career off the back of just a couple of strong melodies, Daryl Hall and John Oates created dozens over the course of more than 40 years.